An email from a customer showed up to say:

 Hi Jeannie, I purchased your Talic Kayak Condo (Single) storage rack.
 I have not opened the package I received.
 What is your return policy?
 I don't think I want to get into kayaking after all.
 Thanks, Tom

 Oh, I couldn’t leave that alone.
-Not try kayaking?
-I love kayaking!!
+Not try kayaking or canoeing?
+I love kayaking and canoeing!!

 Jeannie: You can certainly return the Kayak Condo.